 The calibre template language¶

-Basic Templates¶
+Basic templates¶

-A basic template consists one or more ‘template expressions’.
-A template expression consists of text and names in curly brackets that are then replaced by the corresponding metadata from the book being processed.
-For example, the default template used for saving books to device in calibre is:
+) that is replaced by the corresponding metadata from the book being processed.
+For example, the default template in calibre used for saving books to device has 4 template expressions

 {author_sort}/{title}/{title} - {authors}